ansys/pymechanical/doc/source/getting_started/faq.rst

 a new process.

-The way that you clear all data from Mechanical in PyMechanical depends on if Mechanical is running in a remote session or an embedded instance.
+The way that you clear all data from Mechanical in PyMechanical depends on if Mechanical is a remote session or embedded.

-- If Mechanical is running in a remote session, use either the :func:`Mechanical.clear() <ansys.mechanical.core.Mechanical.clear>` method or exit and restart Mechanical.
+- If Mechanical is a remote session, use either the :func:`Mechanical.clear() <ansys.mechanical.core.Mechanical.clear>` method or exit and restart Mechanical.
-- If Mechanical is running in an embedded instance, use the :func:`app.new() <ansys.mechanical.core.embedding.Application.new>` method.
+- If Mechanical is embedded, use the
+  :func:`app.new() <ansys.mechanical.core.embedding.Application.new>`
+  method.